 Research into the role of acupressure in treating health concerns is its nascent stages.
 However, various health problems are shown to improve with acupressure.
 These include:

-- Nausea – Studies support that acupressure on wrists can prevent and treat nausea and vomiting that may take place post surgery, after chemotherapy, during spinal anaesthesia, during pregnancy or from motion sickness.
+- Nausea – Studies support that acupressure on wrists can prevent and treat nausea and vomiting that may take place post surgery, after chemotherapy, during spinal anesthesia, during pregnancy or from motion sickness.

-- Pain – Acupressure benefits people with headache, post-operative pain and lower back pain.
+- Pain – Acupressure benefits people with a headache, post-operative pain and lower back pain.

 - Arthritis – Some studies point to the release of endorphins that promote anti-inflammatory effects as a result of acupressure.
 This action helps relieve symptoms of arthritis.

 - Cancer – Apart from relieving nausea that results from chemotherapy, reports link acupressure to relieving pain, improving energy levels, reducing stress and other symptoms of cancer or its treatment.

 - Anxiety and depression – Some studies point out the use of acupressure in relieving fatigue and uplifting mood, though more research is needed to confirm this.